-CHART 22.
-Regional/long distance passenger kilometers without 4 largest countries
+Chart 22.
+Regional/long distance passenger kilometres without 4 largest countries

-The percentage of regional and suburban passenger-kilometre varies between 22% for the stretched-out network of Finland and 98% for Slovenia.
-In total, the average is 50% for regional passenger kilometers, which also applies to the average for the four largest countries.
+The percentage of regional and suburban passenger-kilometre varies between 22% for the stretchedout network of Finland and 98% for Slovenia.
+In total, the average is 50% for regional passenger kilometre, which also applies to the average for the four largest countries.

+Chart 23.
 Million passenger kilometres incumbent/other operators